 - How will you quantify the value of this process?

 Bonus Step 4: Never Stop Making Your Case

 If the stakeholders bite and decide to get behind your push for a bona fide community initiative, don’t take that as the last word.
 Make it a point to track your progress and provide regular updates to your superiors.

-What you’ll find is that, as long as you measure and celebrate your wins in full sight of your corporate bosses, you'll never have to justify your value.
+What you’ll find is that, as long as you measure and celebrate your wins in full sight of your executives, you'll never have to justify your value.
 They'll see it every day.